Moon and Earth

 Company registration underway in Luxembourg

-The company is being established in Luxembourg, close to a growing European space ecosystem.
+The company is being established in Luxembourg, within Europe's growing space ecosystem.

 Company